shellscape/loglevelnext/README.md

 ## Default Logger

 When requiring `loglevelnext` in Node.js the default export will be an instance of [`LogLevel`](docs/LogLevel.md) wrapped with some extra sugar.

 ### Methods

 Please see [`LogLevel`](docs/LogLevel.md) for documentation of all methods and properties of every log instance, including the default instance.

 #### `trace`, `debug`, `info`, `warn`, `error`

-These methods correspond to the available log levels and accept parameters identical to their `console` counterparts. eg.
+These methods correspond to the available log levels and accept parameters identical to their `console` counterparts. e.g.

 ```js
 console.info('...');